-Biohazard remediation involves cleaning, application of EPA approved hospital grade disinfectants, and deodorizing locations where a traumatic event such as an accident, injury, or death has occurred.
+Biohazard cleanup involves cleaning, application of EPA approved hospital grade disinfectants, and deodorizing locations where a traumatic event such as an accident, injury, or death has occurred.
 Thus, working with biohazards often means dealing with blood, human or animal remains, chemical spills, and more.

 Keep in mind that state employees aren’t required to clean crime locations.
 When Police and investigators are finished gathering their evidence, the burden falls to the owner of the property to arrange biohazard cleaning services.
 Only after the authorities have collected all evidence and have released the scene will biohazard cleanup technicians start their work.